Omni Calculator logo

 5. You can select if you would like to see a microwave time conversion chart between the two wattages for a list of predetermined times.

-So, suppose you're using a higher wattage microwave than the one needed for the recipe.
-In that case, you should consider lowering the microwave's intensity and cooking for longer times to avoid burning the exterior while undercooking the interior.
+So, suppose you're using a higher-wattage microwave than the one needed for the recipe.
+In that case, you should consider lowering the microwave's intensity and cooking for a longer time to avoid some parts of the food being overcooked while others remain almost raw.

 How do I find my microwave's wattage?